martiantim/ruby-protocol-buffers-require/README.md

 using ruby-protoc.
 Imports are allowed between files in different directories (all directories are included using the equivalent of '-I').

+Note the implementation is very hacky, so use of this library is discouraged.
+I know that sounds ridiculous.

 Written for Locality
 http://www.locality.com